-While the default settings will properly configure or deconfigure an Ultra 450 system in most cases, it is useful to provide advanced users with a manual override capability.
+While the default settings will properly configure or deconfigure the server in most cases, it is useful to provide advanced users with a manual override capability.
 Because of the nature of "soft" versus "hard" deconfiguration, it is necessary to provide two related but different override mechanisms.